 As before, adding the -metric switch forces the graphs to be plotted using metric units of measure.
-The -gpsav switch instructs SPLAT! to preserve (rather than delete) the gnuplot working files generated during SPLAT! execution, allowing the user to edit these files and re-run gnuplot if desired.

 When performing a point-to-point analysis, a SPLAT!
 Path Analysis Report is generated in the form of a text file with a .txt filename extension.
 The report contains bearings and distances between the transmitter and receiver, as well as the free-space and Longley-Rice path loss for the path being analyzed.
 The mode of propagation for the path is given as Line-of-Sight, Single Horizon, Double Horizon, Diffraction Dominant, or Troposcatter Dominant.